knowledge-learning/ehealthkd-2020/docs/pages/tasks.md

 The exact definition of Correct, Missing, Spurious, Partial and Incorrect is presented in the following sections for each subtask.

+## Optional Subtask A (Scenario 2)

+This scenario only evaluates Subtask A. The input is a plain text with several sentences and the output is a BRAT `.ann`  file with **only** entity annotations in it (relation annotations are ignored if present).

+To compute the scores we define correct, partial, missing, incorrect and spurious matches.
+The expected and actual output files do not need to agree on the ID for each entity, nor on their order.
+The evaluator matches are based on the start and end of text spans and the corresponding type.
+A brief description about the metrics follows:

+* **Correct matches** are reported when a text in the dev file matches exactly with a corresponding text span in the gold file in START and END values, and also the entity type.
+Only one correct match per entry in the gold file can be matched.
+Hence, duplicated entries will count as Spurious.
+* **Incorrect matches** are reported when START and END values match, but not the type.
+* **Partial matches** are reported when two intervals [START, END] have a non-empty intersection, such as the case of “vías respiratorias” and “respiratorias” in the previous example (and matching LABEL).
+Notice that a partial phrase will only be matched against a single correct phrase.
+For example, “tipo de cáncer” could be a partial match for both “tipo” and “cáncer”, but it is only counted once as a partial match with the word “tipo”.
+The word “cancer” is counted then as Missing.
+This aims to discourage a few large text spans that cover most of the document from getting a very high score.
+* **Missing matches** are those that appear in the gold file but not in the dev file.
+* **Spurious matches** are those that appear in the dev file but not in the gold file.

+From these definitions, we compute precision, recall, and a standard F1 measure as follows:

+$$Rec_{A} = \frac{C_A + \frac{1}{2} P_A}{C_A + I_A + P_A + M_A} $$

+$$Prec_{A} = \frac{C_A + \frac{1}{2} P_A}{C_A + I_A + P_A + S_A} $$

+$$F_{1A} = 2 \cdot \frac{Prec_{A} \cdot Rec_{A}}{Prec_{A} + Rec_{A}} $$

+> A higher precision means that the number of spurious identifications is smaller compared to the number of missing identifications, and a higher recall means the opposite.
+Partial matches are given half the score of correct matches, while missing and spurious identifications are given no score.

+> F1 will determine the ranking of Scenario 2.

+## Optional Subtask B (Scenario 3)

+This scenario only evaluates Subtask B. The input is plain text and a corresponding `.ann` file with the correct entities annotated.
+The expected output is a `.ann` file with both the entities and relations.
+Feel free to simply copy the entity annotations from the provided `.ann` file and append the relation annotations.

+To compute the scores we define correct, missing, and spurious matches.
+The expected and actual output files do not need to agree on the ID for each relation (which is ignored) nor on their order.
+The evaluator matches are based on the start and end of text spans and the corresponding type.
+A brief description about the metrics follows:

+* **Correct:** relationships that matched exactly to the gold file, including the type and the corresponding IDs for each of the participants.
+* **Missing:** relationships that are in the gold file but not in the dev file, either because the type is wrong, or because one of the IDs didn’t match.
+* **Spurious:** relationships that are in the dev file but not in the gold file, either because the type is wrong, or because one of the IDs didn’t match.

+We define standard precision, recall and F1 metrics as follows:

+$$Rec_{B} = \frac{C_B}{C_B + M_B} $$

+$$Prec_{B} = \frac{C_B}{C_B + S_B} $$

+$$F_{1B} = 2 \cdot \frac{Prec_{B} \cdot Rec_{B}}{Prec_{B} + Rec_{B}} $$

+> F1 will determine the ranking of Scenario 3.

+> **NOTE**: The Scenario 1 is more complex than solving each optional scenario separately, since errors in subtask A will necessary translate to errors in subtask B. For this reason it is considered the main evaluation metric.
+Additionally, this scenario also provides the possibility for integrated end-to-end solutions that solve both subtask simultaneously.

+### Optional Alternative Domain Evaluation (Scenario 4)

+This scenario evaluates a set of 100 sentences from an **alternative domain** (not health related), to experience with transfer learning techniques.
+A small development dataset with 100 sentences and their corresponding annotations will be provided when the general test set is released.
+Participants will need to train their systems in the full eHealth-KD 2020 corpus, and then apply some fine-tunning techniques in the additional 100 sentences from the **alternative domain** in order to successfully approach this scenario.

+Thus, overall 200 sentences will be provided, 100 with the corresponding gold annotations and 100 with only input text, which must be submitted for evaluation.
+The input and output format, and evaluation metrics are the same as for Scenario 1.
+More details will be provided closer to the evaluation period.

+The purpose of this scenario, which we consider a complex challenge, is to stimulate the development of systems that can generalize to new knowledge domains without too much additional training examples.
+Hence, we encourage participants to focus not only on ehealth-specific features and techniques, but also consider more generalizable approaches.
+The nature and details of the alternative domain will not be revealed until the evaluation period starts.

 ### Important: Note about negated concepts